lawrennd/snippets/_data-science/includes/data-science-challenges-systems.md

 \newslide{Bias}

-\slides{
-* Systematic tendency in methods that generate inaccurate depictions of reality
+Systematic tendency in methods used to geather data and computer statistics that generate inaccurate depictions of reality.

 * Challenges our ability to deploy safe and effective solutions:
     * Alignment
     * Fairness
     * Inclusiveness
-}

 \newslide{Complexity}

-\slides{
-* Systems are highly dynamic and grown in size
-* Data processing pipelines involve hundreds/thousands of components
+Systems are highly dynamic and have grown in size.
+The data processing pipelines involve hundreds or thousands of components.

-* Challenges technical deployment and maintenance:
+Challengers our techincical ability to deploy and maintain our solutions:

     * Sustainability
     * Maintainability
-}

 \newslide{Intellectual Debt}